 Configuring X Window System using the xorg.conf file

-Traditionally, the xorg.conf file is used to configure the X server.
-In Fedora, the X configuration is determined automatically each time X is started.
+Traditionally, the xorg.conf file is used to configure an Xorg display server.
+In Fedora (where an Xorg display server is configured instead of the default Wayland) the X configuration is determined automatically each time X is started.
 As a result, no xorg.conf file is created.
 In most cases, this works well and there is no need to manually specify X configuration.